On this page:

 The following is a curated review of key information and literature about this topic.
 It is not comprehensive of all data related to this subject.

-SARS-CoV-2 is believed to spread primarily through close person-to-person contact because its transmission correlates to duration and distance of physical interaction.
+SARS-CoV-2 is transmitted through “inhalation of virus, deposition of virus on exposed mucous membranes, and touching mucous membranes with soiled hands contaminated with virus” (CDC Science Brief).
 Respiratory droplets, which are produced when people speak, cough, sneeze and sing, appear to be the predominant mode of transmission.
 For additional information on routes of transmission of SARS-CoV-2, please see the Personal Protective Equipment in Medical Settings section.

 Because most respiratory droplets can travel up to 6 feet, CDC recommends physical distancing, also called “social distancing,” which means keeping a space of at least 6 feet between people who do not live in the same household.
 Limiting travel outside the home may also be helpful.
 There may be certain scenarios where distancing alone is inadequate, and therefore a combination of strategies such as masking, hand hygiene and physical distancing is likely most effective.

-Physical distancing seeks to limit transmission through “close contact,” which CDC defines as being within 6 feet of an infected person for a cumulative total of 15 minutes or more (e.g., three five-minute exposures for a total of 15 minutes) over a 24-hour period, starting from two days before illness onset (or, for asymptomatic patients, two days prior to test specimen collection).
+Physical distancing seeks to limit transmission through “close contact,” which CDC defines as being within 6 feet of an infected person for a cumulative total of 15 minutes or more (e.g., three five-minute exposures for a total of 15 minutes) over a 24-hour period, starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to test specimen collection).

-Current data on physical distancing to prevent SARS-CoV-2 transmission is limited to observational studies and the extrapolation of data on other respiratory viruses.
+Much of the available data on physical distancing to prevent SARS-CoV-2 transmission is limited to observational studies and the extrapolation of data on other respiratory viruses.
+However, a randomized study in Bangladesh used physician distancing along with other infection prevention measures such as masking and found a reduction in SARS-CoV-2 infection rates (Abaluck, August 2021 – working paper).

 In summary: Overall, based on epidemiologic and observational studies, physical distancing, limiting contact outside the household and quarantine are associated with reductions in the transmission of SARS-CoV-2.